-410-3 EXERCISE FOR SPECIAL POPULATIONS.
-Overview of the benefits of fitness and rehabilitation programs for special populations including the elderly, pregnant women, the obese, and individuals with chronic diseases.

-412-3 BODY COMPOSITION.
+- 410-3 EXERCISE FOR SPECIAL POPULATIONS.
+Overview of the benefits of fitness and rehabilitation programs for special populations including the elderly, pregnant women, the obese, and individuals with chronic diseases. - 412-3 BODY COMPOSITION.
 An overview of the theories and application of body composition assessment.
-Prerequisite: PE 420.

-414-3 EXERCISE ADHERENCE.
-An overview of the major determinants and consequences of exercise adherence and its impact on public health.

-420-3 PHYSIOLOGICAL EFFECTS OF MOTOR ACTIVITY.
+Prerequisite: KIN 420. - 414-3 EXERCISE ADHERENCE.
+Behavior management in the fitness/rehabilitation/physical education setting.
+Major determinants/consequences of exercise adherence and its impact on public health. - 420-3 PHYSIOLOGICAL EFFECTS OF MOTOR ACTIVITY.
 Function and regulation of major human systems and response of these systems to physical activity.
 Two hour lecture and two hour laboratory per week.
-Prerequisite: KIN 315.

-430-2 MEASUREMENT AND EVALUATION IN KINESIOLOGY.
-Design and analysis tests for learning domains; determination of appropriate criteria for student evaluation.

-440-2 PSYCHOLOGICAL PERSPECTIVES OF KINESIOLOGY.
-Psychological aspects of human behavior with emphasis on impact of motor performance and learning of motor skills.
-Prerequisite: PSYC 111.

-450-2 CULTURAL PERSPECTIVES OF KINESIOLOGY.
+Prerequisite: KIN 315. - 450-2 CULTURAL PERSPECTIVES OF KINESIOLOGY.
 Theoretical and applied aspects of social science of physical activity with emphasis on American cultural considerations.
-Prerequisite: SOC 111.

-480-1 to 4 INDEPENDENT STUDY.
+Prerequisite: SOC 111. - 480-1 to 4 INDEPENDENT STUDY.
 Individual investigation of topic.
 May be repeated to a maximum of 4 hours provided no topic is repeated.
-Prerequisite: consent of instructor.

-490-1 to 4 SELECTED TOPICS IN APPLIED KINESIOLOGY.
-Theory and practice in topical areas such as exercise physiology, biomechanics, sport psychology, exercise psychology, skill teaching, and fitness assessment.
-May be repeated to maximum of 6 hours provided no topic is repeated.

-499-1 to 4 INDIVIDUAL RESEARCH.
+Prerequisite: consent of instructor. - 490-1 to 4 SELECTED TOPICS IN APPLIED KINESIOLOGY.
+Theory and practice in topical areas such as exercise physiology, biomechanics, sport and exercise psychology, adapted physical education, and pedagogy.
+May be repeated to maximum of 6 hours provided no topic is repeated. - 499-1 to 4 INDIVIDUAL RESEARCH.
 Selection, investigation, and writing of research paper under supervision of instructor.
 May be repeated to a maximum of 4 hours.
-Prerequisite: consent of instructor.

-500-3 BEHAVIORAL ANALYSIS OF SPORT.
-Psychological variables influencing participation patterns and performance in sport, and effects of physical activity on psychological responses.

-505-3 ADVANCED PHYSIOLOGY OF MOTOR ACTIVITY.
+Prerequisite: consent of instructor. - 500-3 BEHAVIORAL ANALYSIS OF SPORT.
+Psychological variables influencing participation patterns and performance in sport, and effects of sport upon psychological responses. - 505-3 ADVANCED PHYSIOLOGY OF MOTOR ACTIVITY.
 Metabolic changes that occur during physical exercise.
 Prerequisite: KIN 420 or consent of instructor.

-510-3 HISTORICAL, CURRENT AND COMPARATIVE ISSUES IN KINESIOLOGY.
-Study of significant events in education and physical education which have led to current practices in physical education and sport.

-515-3 RESEARCH METHODS IN KINESIOLOGY.
-Research designs appropriate for studies in human performance; analysis of representative studies; application of methodology in selecting and defining problems.

-520-3 CURRICULUM DESIGN AND EVALUATION.
+- 510-3 HISTORICAL, CURRENT AND COMPARATIVE ISSUES IN KINESIOLOGY.
+Study of significant events in education, sport, and physical education which have led to current practices in kinesiology. - 515-3 RESEARCH METHODS IN KINESIOLOGY.
+Research designs appropriate for studies in human performance; analysis of representative studies; application of methodology in selecting and defining problems; overview of statistics. - 520-3 CURRICULUM DESIGN AND EVALUATION.
 Principles and procedures for curriculum construction and revision; criteria for selecting activities and judging outcomes; techniques for systematic analysis of instruction.
-Prerequisite: KIN 435.

-525-3 EVALUATIVE STRATEGIES IN KINESIOLOGY.
+Prerequisite: KIN 435. - 525-3 EVALUATIVE STRATEGIES IN KINESIOLOGY.
 Current trends and innovations in measurement and evaluation.
 Emphasis on formative, summative, norm-referenced and criterion-referenced evaluation.
-Prerequisite: KIN 430.

-530-3 ADVANCED MOTOR LEARNING.
+Prerequisite: KIN 430. - 530-3 ADVANCED MOTOR LEARNING.
 Theoretical and practical aspects of motor skills acquisition related to physical education and sport performance including retention, motivation, transfer and practice effects.
-Prerequisite: KIN 320.

-535-3 ADMINISTRATIVE THEORY AND PRACTICE IN KINESIOLOGY.
-Administrative and supervisory functions in physical education and sport organizations including organizational policies and procedures for instructional programs.

-540-3 EXERCISE ASSESSMENT AND PRESCRIPTION.
+Prerequisite: KIN 320. - 535-3 ADMINISTRATIVE THEORY AND PRACTICE IN KINESIOLOGY.
+Administrative and supervisory functions in physical education, fitness/wellness, and sport organizations including organizational policies and procedures for instructional programs. - 540-3 EXERCISE ASSESSMENT AND PRESCRIPTION.
 Theoretical and practical aspects of assessment tools and their protocols, and application of techniques of exercise.
-Prerequisite: KIN 420.

-545-3 BIOMECHANICS OF HUMAN MOVEMENT.
+Prerequisite: KIN 420. - 545-3 BIOMECHANICS OF HUMAN MOVEMENT.
 Application of mechanical principles to development of motor skills from both theoretical and experimental aspects.
-Prerequisite: KIN 316.

-550-3 SELECTED TOPICS IN KINESIOLOGY.
-Analysis of reports, current problems, trends, and research in exercise science.
-Prerequisite: KIN 420.

-552-3 BEHAVIORAL ANALYSIS OF EXERCISE.
-Relationship between psychosocial factors and exercise/rehabilitative behavior.

-555-3 INTERNSHIP IN KINESIOLOGY.
+Prerequisite: KIN 316. - 550-3 SELECTED TOPICS IN KINESIOLOGY.
+Analysis of reports, current problems, trends, and research in kinesiology.
+Prerequisite: consent of instructor. - 552-3 BEHAVIORAL ANALYSIS OF EXERCISE.
+Relationship between psychosocial factors and exercise/rehabilitative behavior. - 555-3 INTERNSHIP IN KINESIOLOGY.
 Individualized planned experience in agency, organization, or institution appropriate to student's area of professional interest.
-Prerequisite: consent of instructor.

-560-3 CARDIOVASCULAR AND NEUROMUSCULAR FUNCTIONS OF EXERCISE.
+Prerequisite: consent of instructor. - 560-3 CARDIOVASCULAR AND NEUROMUSCULAR FUNCTIONS OF EXERCISE.
 Advanced principles and concepts of the cardiovascular, pulmonary, nervous, and muscular systems and their responses to exercise.